 The first services were held in a small church with one entrance and one window, located across the bridge or ditch at 765 North Street (now called Kuenzli Street).

 The church building was wooden, with a basement made out of rock.
-Holy Temple initially rented the basement from another church that held services upstairs, but later moved to the upper portion of the building and eventually built a new edifice known as Rehoboth Holy Temple in Sept 2000.
+Holy Temple initially rented the basement from another church that held services upstairs, but later moved to the upper portion of the building and eventually built a new edifice in Sept 2000.

 At Rehoboth we believe in excellence by leading the way.
 We believe that God has called us to be a light in the world, and we take that call seriously.
 We strive to represent Jesus in everything we do, and to always give our best back to God.